TheOdinProject/curriculum/git/intermediate_git/using_git_in_the_real_world.md

 1. Now that your feature branch is squeaky clean and you know it'll merge cleanly into `main`, the hard part is all over.
 All that's left is to make the Pull Request (often abbreviated as PR) against our `upstream` repo on GitHub!
 2. Now you want to send your feature branch back up to your `origin` (your fork of the `upstream` repository). <span id="send-changes">You can't send directly to `upstream` because you don't have access, so you'll need to make a pull request.</span>  Use `git push origin your_feature_name` to ship your feature branch up to your fork on GitHub.
-3. If you have been following along with the above steps to get familiar with this workflow, you should stop at this point.
+3. If you have been following along with the above steps to get familiar with this workflow, you should **stop at this point**.
 If you have completed an assigned issue, the final step is to submit a pull request to merge your feature branch into the original `upstream` repository's `main` branch.
 This can be done using GitHub's interface.
 4. Shake your moneymaker, you're an OSS contributor!

 ### Knowledge check